lackovic/notes/Windows/Windows Subsystem for Linux/README.md

    1. Run the command to start your GUI application

-If you are getting the error `xrdb: Can't open display` try [this solution](https://github.com/QMonkey/wsl-tutorial/issues/11#issuecomment-648959819).
+If you are getting the error `xrdb: Can't open display` try other solutions on [this issue](https://github.com/QMonkey/wsl-tutorial/issues/11#issuecomment-650833026).

 Sources: